Madhur96/madhur96.github.io/gsoc19.md

 I tried to implement it the way Irssi uses it, so most of it's usage is the same as that explained by [Irssi](https://irssi.org/documentation/help/scrollback).

 This command would be helpful when someone wants to go a particular part of the conversation and roughly remember when the conversation took place (days-ago, date, time of the conversation).
+The user can use "/sb" command with "goto" argument along with "linenumber" or "timestamp" or "+|-linecount", to go to that part of the conversation in the tab.

-The exact usage of /scrollback command is explained in the issue: [#3481](https://lab.louiz.org/poezio/poezio/issues/3481).
+The exact usage of "/scrollback" command is explained in the issue: [#3481](https://lab.louiz.org/poezio/poezio/issues/3481).

 Related merge request: [!31](https://lab.louiz.org/poezio/poezio/merge_requests/31).